Homa, Finau, Kim share 3rd-round lead at American Express

 Werenski charged into fourth with a round that included six birdies and was highlighted by an eagle on the fifth after an exceptional 224-yard approach shot left him a 4-foot putt.

 “I’ve been giving myself plenty of looks and just haven’t been converting them, and today I finally made some (putts),” Werenski said.
-“So I think we’re kind of turning the corner.. … I’ve always liked this place.
-I’ve never finished really, really high here, but I’ve always known that I could play really good.
-It just fits my eye.”
+“So I think we’re kind of turning the corner.”

 Australia’s Cameron Davis had the shot of the day on the 15th, holing out for eagle from 157 yards away from a section of rough below the fairway.
 Davis finished the third round at 12-under 204 along with Rory Sabbatini, Chase Seiffert, Francesco Molinari and Doug Ghim.